olympichek/llrCUDA/Readme.txt

   - In Proth or LLR tests, even values of k yield a false result...
   These bugs are now fixed.
-  May 2022 : The range of available FFT lengthes has been extended using SSE2 Woltman tables.
+  May 2022 : The range of available FFT lengthes has been extended using SSE2 Woltman's tables.
 This allowed this version to test successfully M82589933 in less than 8 days!
   In previous Version 3.8.4, one call to free() function was missing in Gerbicz error checking code ; this caused an important memory leak...